adrenak/UniGenVR/README.md

 GearVR and Daydream devices offer great input support through their controllers.
 Generic headsets only support gaze based input with limited interaction using Bluetooth/USB joysticks.

 In this repository:
-- The VR Samples project from Unity Technologies is beign modified for use with Gaze based interaction.
+- The VR Samples project from Unity Technologies is modified
-- The GoogleVR SDK is currently only used for the Instant Preview feature.
-This helps circumvent the requirement for making an editor emulator.
+- Uses [Unity.GVR.InstantPreview](https://github.com/adrenak/Unity.GVR.InstantPreview) for helping test in the editor.
+- Teleport using long trigger key press

 # Soon
 - Support for "walking" in VR using joystick or using gaze if controller is absent